 A third-degree sprain is the most severe and involves a full tear of the ligament.
 Pain is often severe and swelling is significant.
 The torn ligament makes the joint unstable, so it is not only painful but also very hard to use.

 Whether you are walking, running, jumping or just standing, the ankle plays a vital role in how you move and use your body.
 That is why it can be so frustrating when you find yourself with an ankle injury.
 Fortunately, ankle sprains do heal with enough rest and the right treatment.

+Chiropractors do more than just cracking your back on inversion tables.
 Your chiropractor can help you recover from an ankle injury, both reducing pain and speeding up recovery time.
 There is research to support the use of chiropractic for ankle sprains.
 One study showed that patients with ankle sprains experienced less pain when chiropractic was added to their treatment program.
 Chiropractic also focuses on improving mobility and range of motion, which can be quite beneficial when trying to recover from a sprain and get back to your normal life.

 Some of the most common chiropractic treatments for ankle sprains include:

 Adjustments can be made to more than just the spine.
 The bones, ligaments and tendons in the ankle are designed to work in a certain way.
 A sprain can knock the ankle out of alignment, something that most traditional doctors and rehabs do not consider.
 An ankle adjustment will work to put things back into their proper places.

 There are a variety of useful exercises that your chiropractor can take you through to improve strength and mobility in the ankle.
 Things like a wobble board, where you stabilize yourself on a wobbly platform and drawing on a board with a market held in your toes can be surprisingly effective at strengthening your ankle.